chendry/SimplePurchase/README.md

         // changes neccessary in the app.
     }];

-Second, perform the purchase and notify the user of any error:
+Second, when the user has requested to make the purchase, initiate the purchase and notify the user of any error:

     [SimplePurchase buyProduct:@"com.example.MyApp.pro" block:^(NSError *error)
      {